jamiefletcher/distributed-chat-app/README.md

 # distributed-chat-app

-This repository contains a small distributed chat application I created as part of a [distributed systems](https://w2prod.sis.yorku.ca/Apps/WebObjects/cdm.woa/11/wo/mM2HtGh6XLfKLvwP8AE9yw/7.3.10.7.0.0.17) course at [York University](https://lassonde.yorku.ca/eecs/).
-The application was deployed and tested on a small Kubernetes cluster I deployed in Azure Cloud.
+This is a small distributed chat application (frontend + backend + DB) created as part of a [distributed systems](https://w2prod.sis.yorku.ca/Apps/WebObjects/cdm.woa/11/wo/mM2HtGh6XLfKLvwP8AE9yw/7.3.10.7.0.0.17) course at [York University](https://lassonde.yorku.ca/eecs/).
+The application was deployed and tested on a small Kubernetes cluster I had previously deployed in Azure Cloud.
 The chat application supports multi-client and real-time communication using a distributed architecture.

 ## Requirements
 The chat application was implemented in two parts:
-- Part I: Starting with an example [chat application](https://github.com/pacslab/chatapp), which is implemented in JavaScript/HTML and Python, reimplement parts of the application such that the backend is written in Go language.
+- Part I: Starting with an example [chat application](https://github.com/pacslab/chatapp) written in JavaScript/HTML and Python, entirely reimplement the backend in Go language and modify the frontend as needed.
-- Part II: Once the solution for Part I is working, extend the chat application to implement one additional feature.
+- Part II: Once the solution for Part I is working, extend the chat application to implement one new feature.

 The detailed requirements for Part I were as follows:
 - Implement a distributed chat application that supports multi-client and real-time communication using Go.
 When a client sends a new message, other clients can see it immediately.